Lake Oswego School District: History

 Lakewood School was built in 1928.
 The school closed in 1979 and the Lakewood Center for the Arts began leasing the building in 1980.
 The center made its final payment to purchase the building from the school district in 1987.

 In 2011, the school board approved the closure of three elementary schools as a cost-saving measure.
 Palisades Elementary was closed in 2012 and Bryant and Uplands Elementary Schools were closed in 2013.
 It was estimated that the closures would save the district about $2.3 million a year.
 After the plan was completed, the former Bryant Elementary building became a part of Lakeridge Junior High School and the district's junior high schools switched to sixth through eighth grade.
 Sixth grade was previously part of the elementary schools.
 In 2015, a majority of the former Palisades Elementary building was leased to the Lake Oswego Parks and Recreation Department.

 Racist incidents

 The Oregonian reported in March 2018 that LOSD schools have faced numerous racist incidents over many years.
 Students from Lake Oswego Junior High School walked out in protest in February 2018, because following a racist note passing incident.
 They were frustrated, because this was not the first racist incident.

 Demographics

-In the 2016-2017 school year, 52.0% of the students were male and 48.0% were female.
-75.0% were White, 9.9% Asian, 7.4% Multiracial, 6.4% Hispanic/Latino, 0.8% Black/African American, 0.3% Native Hawaiian/Pacific Islander, and 0.2% American Indian/Alaska Native.
+In the 2022-23 school year, 67.9% of students were White, 11.5% Multiracial, 10.5% Asian, 8.9% Hispanic/Latino, 0.8% Black/African American, 0.2% Native Hawaiian/Pacific Islander, and 0.2% American Indian/Alaska Native.

 School Board

 There are five school board members, each serving four-year terms.
-Additionally, there are two non-voting student representatives sitting on the board.
+In addition, there are two non-voting student representatives.